Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

     }
   ]

 We specify the key :jsonkey:`propagators[0].accelerations`, an object containing lists of accelerations.
 The inner keys (in this case, :jsonkey:`Earth`) are the names of the bodies exerting the accelerations, while the outer keys (in this case, :jsonkey:`Asterix`), are the names of the bodies undergoing the accelerations.
-Thus, :jsonkey:`accelerations.Asterix.Earth` is read as accelerations on Asterix caused by Earth.
+Thus, :jsonkey:`accelerations.Asterix.Earth` is read as "accelerations on Asterix caused by Earth".
 In this case, the only acceleration is Earth's point-mass gravity.

 In this case, some keys of :jsonkey:`propagators[0]` have been omitted.
 For instance, the key :literal:`type` has not been specified, meaning that the default value :literal:`"cowell"` is used.